CaptainASIC/ATAK-Toolbox/README.md

 # ATAK Toolbox

 The ATAK Toolbox is a set of scripts and utilities to assist in ATAK server deployments.
-Your TAK server should be built on Rock, Fedora, or RHEL for compatibility with this Toolbox.
+Your TAK server should be built on Rocky, Fedora, or RHEL for compatibility with this Toolbox.

 ## Installation